informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

  #### deleteRecord
  If present and equal to `true`, the recordedit page will show delete button if editRecord is also true, and record page will show delete button if this is true.
 Otherwise, hide delete buttons.
    - Type: Boolean
-   - Default value: false
+   - Default behavior: recordset and record page will not show a delete buttons
    - Sample syntax:
      ```
      deleteRecord: true
      ```

  #### allowErrorDismissal
- All terminal error message display an error message dialog that is not dismissable by default.
  Set this property to `true` if you want to allow dismissable error message dialogs.
 This property when defined as `true` will cause a degraded UX experience that will prevent future errors from being thrown and other functionality might not behave as expected.
 This should ONLY be used in development environments.
    - Type: Boolean
-   - Default value: false
+   - Default behavior: All terminal error message display an error message dialog that is not dismissable
    - Sample syntax:
      ```
      allowErrorDismissal: true